Are You Investing Enough of Your Profits Back into Your Business?

 Now, with a clear idea of your business goals and challenges, identify the potential investments you could make in your business.
 Investments can range from small purchases like software to larger expenditures like equipment and staff.

 Don’t worry too much right now about what’s feasible.
-Instead, make a list of everything you would like to invest in, the estimated cost, and if it’s a one-time or recurring expense.
+Instead, make a list of everything you would like to invest in, the estimated cost, and whether it’s a one-time or recurring expense.

 2. What’s the timeline for your reinvestment?